curtisblackwell/pack_sh/README.md

 ## Usage
 From project root:

-    sh pack.sh [add-on dir]
+    sh pack.sh [add-on dir] [space separated list of other files/folders to include]

 ### If installed as a [Git Submodule](http://git-scm.com/book/en/Git-Tools-Submodules)
-    sh pack_sh/pack.sh [add-on dir]
+    sh pack_sh/pack.sh [add-on dir] [space separated list of other files/folders to include]

-The `add-on dir` argument can be left out if the current working dir name is identical to the add-on dir name.
+The `add-on dir` argument can be left out if:
+1. The current working dir name is identical to the add-on dir name and
+2. No extra files/folders are being included.

 ## Requirements
 ### config.php